danirus/django-contactme/docs/tutorial.rst

 Extending the demo site with the following code would do the job::

     #----------------------------------------
-    # append the code below to demo/views.py:
+    # append the code below to any demo project views.py module:

     from datetime import datetime, timedelta
     from django_contactme import signals